-During the assessment, the child should be sitting in a chair at a table and be wearing comfortable headphones to block out noise and to help focus on the materials (Amazon sells an assortment of reasonably priced headphones.
-The assessor will stop the assessment should the child remove the headphones and will resume when the child puts them back on.
+During the assessment, the child should be sitting in a chair at a table and wearing comfortable headphones to block out noise and help focus on the assessor and the activities (Amazon sells an assortment of reasonably priced headphones).
+Children are required to wear headphones throughout the assessment.
 Laptops and tablets should be set up on a flat surface so the child’s hands are free.
-Please leave up to 45 minutes for the entirety of the assessment though it may take much less time.
+Please leave up to 45 minutes for the entirety of the assessment though it may take less time.

-By wearing earbuds and focusing on something other than the child, the adult is both modeling what the child should be doing and improving the odds of the child feeling comfortable with the assessor.
-If at any time the assessor needs the adult’s attention, he or she will ask the child to turn around and signal.
+By wearing earbuds and focusing on something other than the child, the adult is modeling what the child should be doing and improving the child’s comfort level with the assessor.
+If at any time the assessor needs the adult’s attention, he or she will instruct the child to let the adult know.